 The easiest way to look great in a skirt/jacket or trousers/blazer set is to go for an unmatched one.
 Below are some examples for inspiration how to get the look right.

 Lookbook Store motorcycle style inspired leather jacket with Sienna Studio leather pencil skirt, Jeanne Pierre sweater, Russian scarf, GNW tight and Harley Davidson booties (all own)

 Ann Taylor tweed skirt with a blazer as an unmatched ensemble for the office.
 The floral weave of the tweed skirt looks unexpected and modern.
 L.K.
 Bennett pumps, Kieselstein Cord belt, GNW sweater, Longchamp bag (all own)

 Work look with Adidas sweat pants, hounds tooth blazer, black turtleneck, Harley Davidson booties, BCBG statement belt, three string different size pearl necklace (all own) and Akoya saltwater pearl necklace c/o The Pearl Source

 Oliveo leather skirt with leather jacket, hat, scarf tied as a bow, Modalo shark Pippa bag, and pumps (all own)

 Don’t forget to style your outerwear

 I wore a shearling coat over the suit.
 I styled my outerwear with a Russian scarf.
 The gloves and tight pick up colors of the floral print of the Russian scarf.

 When you liked this post let your friends know by tweeting them to have a look at this post on ageless style in a suit!

 How do you wear a suit?
 Do you wear “fake” suits?
-Do you have to wear a suit at work?
-What are your styling challenges when you have to wear a suit?
+Do you have to wear them at work?
+What are your styling challenges when you have to wear them?
 Let me know I am curious how I can help you.
 Just drop an email.
 Thanks. 🙂